-The doctoral student may authorize the University to verify his or her data and/or documentation by comparing them with the data held by a public administration.
+The doctoral student may authorize the university to verify their data and/or documentation by comparing them with the data held by a public administration.
 In these cases, the student will not have to furnish the corresponding supporting documentation.

-Added by agreement of the Executive Board on 21 November 2016.
+• Added by agreement of the Executive Board on 21 November 2016.